codewithkyle/brixi/docs/colors.md

-# Adding Colors
+# Managing Colors

 Use the `colors` object in the `brixi.config.js` file.
 Colors can be a single value or a group of shades.

 ```bash
 colors: {